regulad/Spigot1.8.8Template/README.md

-# BukkitTemplate
+# Spigot1.8.8Template

-A quick template for making shitty plugins.
+A template for plugins that use Spigot 1.8.8.